panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 white;
 ```

-In the lines of code until `const white = 4` statement, the variable `white` is in Temporal Dead Zone.
+In the lines of code until `const white = '#FFFFFF'` statement, the variable `white` is in Temporal Dead Zone.

 Having `white` accessed in TDZ, JavaScript throws `ReferenceError: Cannot access 'white' before initialization`.